arescentral/arescentral.org/content/plugins/format/info.rst

 .. sectnum::

 .. figure:: /plugins/format/images/launcher.png
+   :figclass:  w320
    :align:     right
    :alt:       The Antares launcher on Linux and macOS, with information
                from info.pn.

    The Antares launcher on Linux and macOS, showing information from info.pn: the `factory scenario`_’s title_, author_, and version_.